 Zhouzhuang is located in Kunshan, 38 km southeast of the city center of Suzhou.

-- Transport: 2 hours' drive from Shanghai; 1 hour's drive from Suzhou
+- Location: 2 hours' drive from Shanghai; 1 hour's drive from Suzhou

-- Recommended visiting time: 7 hours or 2 days
+- Recommended visit time: 7 hours or 2 days

 - Suitable for: everyone (but not recommended for the disabled)